 - Frantically rush to get dressed, eat some food, and jump out the door.

-The trouble with this approach is that it’s entirely reactive.
-Instead of starting the day on your own terms, you wake up and hand the keys of your mind over to the internet, letting it drive you to whatever state it wills.
+The trouble with this approach is that it’s reactive.
+Instead of starting the day on your own terms, you wake up and hand the keys of your mind over to the whatever happens to be on your device.

-If you want to start your day with clarity and energy, here are a few elements to consider incorporating into your morning ritual:
+If you want to start your day with clarity and energy, consider incorporating these elements into your AM Bookend:

 - Movement: Moving your body helps circulate blood and oxygen through the body and brain.
 It also helps you eliminate stiffness and discomfort that can nag at you throughout the day.

-- Breathing: Meditation helps you ground your mind in a place of presence and intention.
-It’s the necessary counter-balance to the out-of-control, reactive mind fostered by our smartphones.
-(Need a place to start?
-I compiled a bundle of free guided meditations to get you started.
+- Meditation: Meditation helps ground your mind in a place of presence and intention.
+It builds your ability to place your attention where you want it.
+Which is basically a superpower in an out-of-control, reactive, technologically-addicted society.
+(Need a place to start with meditation?
+I compiled a bundle of guided meditations you can download for free.)

 - Journaling: What are you grateful for?
 What are you going to do to make today a great day?
 What’s on your mind?
 Putting pen to paper in the morning helps you connect with where you’re at, and prime yourself to take action and make the most of the day.

-- Planning: What do you want to do today?
-What’s most important?
+- Planning: What’s most important for you to do today?
+What would make this day amazing?
 Starting the day by writing a basic plan can help you stay on-track later when other things pop up.

-Each of these elements are present in my morning ritual.
-I find it helps me start my day more awake, grateful for the life I’m living, clear on what I want to do, and present to the act of doing it.
+I include each of these elements in my AM Bookend.
+After years of playing with different approaches, this routine helps me start my day more energized, grateful for the life I’m living, clear on my priorities, and present to the action itself.

-In short, showing up as a higher version of myself than whatever rolled out of bed when the alarm went off. 🙂
+Put another way, my morning ritual helps me show up as a higher version of myself than whatever rolled out of bed when the alarm went off.

 PM Bookend: The Evening Ritual that Primes you for Rejuvenating Rest